pintergreg/software-engineering/lectures/00_intro.md

 :::::::::::: {.columns}
 ::::::::: {.column width="50%"}
-There is an metaphor saying that a program is like a recipe.
+There is a metaphor saying that a program is like a recipe.

 The computer follows the instructions of a program as the cook follows the instruction in a recipe.